Frequently Asked Questions

 Can you detect a user in incognito mode or on a VPN?

-Yes, we can uniquely identify website visitors in most cases using an incognito mode or a VPN.
-This is because we ingest over 100 signals about a visitor before assigning them a unique identifier.
-So, even if they change a signal, such as IP address, we can still identify them with 99.5% accuracy.
+Yes, we can uniquely identify website visitors in most cases, even when they use incognito mode or a VPN.
+This is because we analyze over 100 signals from a visitor before assigning them a unique identifier.
+Even if a signal, such as the IP address, changes, we can still achieve high accuracy in identification.

 Device Identification